 No wonder Cat figured out who Guardian is right away.
 Not only can she see James' eyes through the mask, but he had weights in his office, was mysteriously absent from reporting because he's supposedly a coward...honestly, it's not that difficult.
 Which of course foreshadows the fact that Cat also knows that Kara is Supergirl.

 In "How Does She Do It?"
 Supergirl accuses Hank of sending drones to spy on her, he replied "If I wanted to spy on you you'd never know" Invisibility is one of Martian Manhunter's powers.

-James being a black belt may seem like an Ass Pull, but it actually might make sense: He's best friends with a superhero, and so probably got kidnapped by bad guys, especially since Lex presumably knows Superman's real name.
+James being a black belt may seem like an Ass Pull, but it actually might make sense: He's best friends with a superhero, and so probably got kidnapped by bad guys, maybe multiple times.
 After that, James most likely decided to learn how to protect himself.
 In addition, James becoming the Guardian may actually make sense of a lot of the Adaptational Attractiveness.
-James' Hunk appearance may be because he started bulking up and training with the idea he might become a superhero on his own, or because of the above idea.
+James' Hunk appearance may be because he started bulking up and training with the idea he might become a superhero on his own, and/or because of the above idea.

 The Reveal in the season 2 finale that Rhea's blood is heavily laced with kryptonite actually makes her behavior throughout the series make a lot more sense.
 Ever since the Bronze Age, we've known that kryptonite does have negative effects on races other than Kryptonians, and some fans have even theorized that overexposure to the stuff may be why Lex Luthor is so prone to insane behavior.
 So, if Rhea is so saturated with the stuff that she bleeds green, then it's probably not done her sanity any good at all.